GodotModding/gmlwiki/docs/guides/modding/overwriting_game_resources.md

 # Adding and Replacing Game Resources

+With the Godot alone it's possible to replace/overwrite existing game resources, and add resources in specific places in the project.
+With the Mod Loader, we use a specific convention to both make the process more organized and to apply overwrites at the correct point in the game startup.

+The system described below can also be used to place assets from your mod folder in specific locations in the game's file system without messing with your [mod structure](mod_structure.md).
+Some games require this - Dome Keeper, for example, loads all upgrade icons from one folder.
+The code assumes even modded assets to be there when creating new upgrades.

 ## overwrites.gd
 The `overwrites.gd` file is used to define resource overwrites in a separate file.
 In general, any file in a project can be overwritten, but we highly recommend that you only use this feature for images, audio and other types that